LaurenceA/agent/README.md

   - The summary is associated with a hash for the file.
   - When you use the summary, check the file hashes.
   - Summary contains info on all functions/classes/globals.
-* Have a set of open files, which are pasted at the end of the messages.
-  - Tools to open/close files.
-  - Could also open sub-parts of files, based on info in the summary.
 * Internet search, especially for documentation.
   - Google search / Bing API.
   - Use 4o-mini to convert website?
 Or a library like Mozilla's readability